 SSH and Cryptography

-SSH utilises public key cryptography.
-Due to this there are two keys, a public and a private key.
-Often these keys are automatically generated, however the joys of SSH also allows the end users to create their own RSA key pairs.
-The public key sits with the host on the remote end and the private key sits with the local host.
+SSH utilizes public-key cryptography.
+Due to this, there are two keys, a public, and a private key.
+Often these keys are automatically generated, however, the joys of SSH also allow the end-users to create their own RSA key pairs.
+The public key sits with the host on the remote end and the private key sits with the localhost.